Strange how a teapot can represent at the same time the comforts of solitude and the pleasures of company

 Thanks to Laura for finding this gem of a tearoom and thanks to Peacocks for the delicious afternoon tea.

-This holiday was our second of the summer, we visited northern Michigan in the Spring and here is a link to my earlier post.
+This holiday was our second of the summer.
+We visited northern Michigan in the Spring, and here is a link to my earlier post.

-A favourite book of mine offers an interesting quote or excerpt about tea, and I would like to share it with you.
-Three Men in a Boat by Jerome K. Jerome was first published in 1889, and was intended as a serious travel guide about a boating holiday on the Thames between Kingston and Oxford.
-However, it turned out to be a very humorous account detailing the adventures of the three friends Jerome, George Wingrave and Carl Hentschel along with a fictional dog called Montmorency!
+A favourite book of mine offers an interesting quote or excerpt about tea.
+I will share it with you.
+Three Men in a Boat by Jerome K. Jerome was first published in 1889 and was intended as a serious travel guide about a boating holiday on the Thames between Kingston and Oxford.
+However, it turned out to be a very humorous account detailing the adventures of the three friends Jerome, George Wingrave, and Carl Hentschel, along with a fictional dog called Montmorency!

 When I read this excerpt today, it seemed so clever and witty, evoking powerful thoughts about the beverage I so love…. tea.
 Enjoy.

 ‘It is very strange, this domination of our intellect by our digestive organs.
 We cannot work, we cannot think, unless our stomach wills so.
 It dictates to us our emotions, our passions.
 After eggs and bacon, it says “Work!”
 After beefsteak and porter , it says “Sleep!”
-After a cup of tea (two spoonfuls for each cup and don’t let it stand for more than three minutes), it says to the brain, “Now rise, and show your strength.
+Then, after a cup of tea (two spoonfuls for each cup and don’t let it stand for more than three minutes), it says to the brain, “Now rise, and show your strength.
 Be eloquent, and deep, and tender; see, with a clear eye, into Nature, and into life: spread your white wings of quivering thought, and soar, a god-like spirit, over the whirling world beneath you, up through long lanes of flaming starts to the gates of eternity!”

-Jerome K. Jerome, Three men in a Boat.
+Jerome K. Jerome, Three Men in a Boat.

 What type of tea does it take for you to rise and show your strength, be eloquent and deep or indeed spread your white wings of quivering thought?
 It would have to be a good strong cup of Yorkshire Harrogate for me!
-Here is a earlier post about Yorkshire.
+Here is an earlier post about Yorkshire.
 Please share your comments and take time for tea.

-Anyway, the name Brooke Bond took me on a journey back to the small village in the Yorkshire Dales where I was born and raised.
-Our little grocery shop, run by Mrs. Gosney had a large metal sign displayed outside in black and red advertising Brooke Bond!
-Mum sent me to buy tea and I remember Mrs. Gosney using an old fashioned scale with real weights and putting the weighed tea in a brown bag.
+The name Brooke Bond took me on a journey back to the small village in the Yorkshire Dales where I was born and raised.
+Our little grocery shop, run by Mrs. Gosney, had a large metal sign displayed outside in black and red advertising Brooke Bond!
+Mum sent me to buy tea, and I remember Mrs. Gosney using an old fashioned scale with real weights and putting the weighed tea in a brown bag.